Engaging with the Broader Community

 Robyn Blumberg '11

 Carly Greenberg '11

 Quincy Auger '10

 WATCH/Brandeis Housing Advocacy Clinic

-The WATCH Housing Advocacy Clinic is a free, drop-in service for low-income residents in the Waltham area, created and staffed by trained Brandeis students from Laura Goldin's community-engaged learning classes and the Martin Luther King Scholars and Friends club.
+The WATCH Housing Advocacy Clinic is a free, drop-in service for low-income residents in the Waltham area, created by Professor Laura Goldin with her interns and staffed by trained Brandeis students from her community-engaged learning classes and the Martin Luther King Scholars and Friends club.